• Skip to primary navigation

 But Memphis is real.
 And walking down Beale Street – with music pouring out of every brick and around every corner – is a sublime experience.
 Especially if music feeds your soul.

-♫ ♪ ...I'm walking in Memphis | Walking with my feet ten feet off of Beale ♫
+♫ ♪ ...I'm walking in Memphis - walking with my feet ten feet off of Beale ♫

 Formally declared the Home of the Blues in 1977 by an act of Congress, Beale Street is where the cool kids hang out.
 (Or at least they used to.)
 Kids like Louis Armstrong, Memphis Minnie, Muddy Waters, and B.B.
 King.
-Once of the most iconic streets in America, Beale Street is the heart of downtown Memphis.
+Once of the most iconic streets in America, Beale Street is the heartbeat of Memphis.

 Closer view looking down the middle Beale Street, with neon signs lighted on both sides.